rust-lang/rfcs/text/3389-manifest-lint.md

 - TOML isn't great for nesting complex data structures and we have allow a `priority` field and might allo other lint-level configuration.
 Organizing around `lint` makes this cleaner.
-- If we add support for packages overiding inherited workspace lints, it likely better maps to a users model to just say the package lint table gets merged into the workspace lint table.
+- If we add support for packages overriding inherited workspace lints, it likely better maps to a users model to just say the package lint table gets merged into the workspace lint table.
 This is also easier to implement correctly.